What does it mean to be persecuted for our faith?

 As Christians in the United States, we also experience suffering since we are maligned for our faith.
 The persecution may be relatively light; we recognize that our brothers and sisters in other parts of the world face something much more severe than what we are experiencing.
 But all believers in Christ are persecuted in one way or another (2 Timothy 3:12).
 Verbal abuse and various forms of discrimination are still suffering according to 1 Peter.

-No one knows what the future holds for believers in the United States, but Peter exhorts us in his first letter to be ready for fiery trials, to follow the pattern of our Lord and Savior, and to live by a faith that knows with certainty that eternal glory comes after this moment of suffering.
+None of us knows what the future holds for believers in the United States, but Peter exhorts us in his first letter to be ready for fiery trials, to follow the pattern of our Lord and Savior, and to live by a faith that knows with certainty that eternal glory comes after this moment of suffering.

 After you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.
 (1 Peter 5:10)